timescale/docs/cloud/disk-management.md

 ## Continuous storage monitoring

-Timescale Forge continuously monitors the health and resource consumption of all database services.
+Timescale Cloud continuously monitors the health and resource consumption of all database services.
 You can check your health data by navigating to the `metrics` tab in your service dashboard.
 These metrics are also monitored by the Timescale operations team.